sudoforge/bagger/README.md

 You can create a file, called `.baggerignore`, which will work like a `.gitignore` file; any files/folders within the `.baggerignore` file will be excluded from the new .zip file.
 For example:

-    private/
+    private/*
     *.zip
     *.DS_Store
     somefile.txt

-If you run `bagger new /path/to/some/folder` and a `.baggerignore` file exists in the target directory, the files and folders listed within `.baggerignore` will be excluded from the compressed folder (which will be _/path/to/some/folder/new.zip_).
+If you run `bagger new /path/to/some/folder` and a `.baggerignore` file exists in the target directory, the files and folders listed within `.baggerignore` will be excluded from the compressed folder.
+Note the asterisk after the folder's backslash - this is the only sure way to exclude the entire directory!

-###Notes
-- The filename can be relative, meaning that `bagger sub-folder/somefile .` will zip your current directory (. means current directory) into a compressed file at `sub-folder/somefile.zip`.
-- Bagger will automatically add the `.zip` extension if you don't include it -- which is why it hasn't been included in the examples here.

 Issues?
 =======